appliedepi/appliedepidata/README.md

 - pkgdown separated by heading for dictionaries and actual datasets, and cross-links between the two
 - guideline for contributing datasets similar to [tidytuesday](https://github.com/rfordatascience/tidytuesday/blob/master/.github/pr_instructions.md)
 - licensing: while the overall package repo will be GPL3, it is possible that individual datasets will come under a different license (so there needs to be a license section in documentation for each dataset)

+- process for adding a new dataset:
+  - if a non-R (not .rda) file
+    - place file in 'inst/extdata' folder
+      - if adding a shapefile then zip it
+    - in console run 'usethis::use_data_raw(<name of your file w/out extension>)
+    - read in the file with 'rio' and 'system.file'
+    - make edits as needed
+    - save with usethis::usedata()
+  - if adding an .rda file: